-During 2022 we used the Portfolio Impact Analysis Tool for the first time incorporating in the analysis 100% of our credit portfolio up until December 2021.
-Our main activities as described in previous answers (1.1) include deposit reception, underwriting loans, payment reception, securities operations, trusts, leasing and factoring.
-The scale of exposure of the analysis was centered in our activities in Mexico, since it's the only country we have operations in.
+In 2022, we conducted our first impact analysis exercise, which included 100% of our credit portfolio.
+By 2023, we continue working on establishing impact mitigation goals.
+Our main activities, as described in previous responses, include accepting deposits, underwriting loans, receiving payments, securities trading, trust services, financial leasing, and factoring.
+The scope of the analysis focuses on our activities in Mexico, as it is the only country where we operate.